precise-profiles/theme-starter/README.md

-# Everest Precise Theme
+# Precise Theme

-This provides the styling and layout for Everest Engineering [Precise](http://precise.io) Portfolios and Profiles.
+This provides the styling and layout for [Precise](http://precise.io) Portfolios and Profiles.

 ## So you want to theme a Portfolio or Profile